taebinkim7/tma-mil/README.md

-# ImageMIL - Multiple Instance Learning on Large Images
+# tma-mil - Multiple Instance Learning on Large Images

 These methods were developed for classifying larger images with intra-image heterogeneity.
 The class of each image is not dictated by some small to-be-identified region but by the overall appearance - perhaps the average class of smaller regions or some more complex relationship.